Know Your Boyfriend Is Not over His Ex Yet

 Is it possible I have been the rebound girlfriend for the past 2 years without realizing it?

-I have been with my boyfriend for 2 years and all but the meeting the parents one, and Facebook status thing have been checked off.
+I have been with my boyfriend for 2 years and all but the meeting the parents one, and the Facebook status thing has been checked off.
 I looked at this because I recently found out that when I went out of town my boyfriend messaged his ex telling her he misses parts of her body and would like to get drunk with her on the beach and be intimate (with me he has a low drive for intimate relations and told me he doesn't drink, also he told me he hates going to the beach?)
 Is it possible that I have been his rebound girlfriend for two years and he still isn't over his ex after 3 years?!
 It's also messed up because I have been completely loyal to him, and she cheated on him with one of his best friends, (why would he want her back?) he also told me he likes dating women his age and him and I are 26 and she is 19.

 It's very unlikely that you're been a rebound girlfriend for this long.
 A more likely scenario is that he's perhaps not the most energetic and active man (he doesn't like the beach, doesn't get that intimate, and his past girlfriend was more interested in his friends than him).
 That could indicate a number of things, one of which is that he's simply unsatisfied with something in his life, and looking for a change.
 Sending a message to his ex girlfriend is just another indication of laziness.
 Rather than go out and chase a new girl, he's just looking to see if being with someone easy to get with will make him feel better about himself.